AlexKamm123/Stock_Analyzer/README.md

-This project is made to calculate and display common stock metrics for two stocks
+This project is made to calculate and display 5 common stock ratios for the evaluation of two different public companies on the NYSE